develephant/corona-html5-modal-plugin/README.md

 ## Events

-You can set up an event listner you listen for modal events.
-The following types are supported:
+You can set up an event listner to listen for modal events.
+The following event types are supported:

  - `hide`
  - `show`